zahirkhan389380/Donation-food/README.md

 If a user wants an item, they can select it, and it will be removed from the food list.
 This page is connected with the front pages, complaint, and hotel form.

+7. Private
+   In private the owner of the website can see all the complaints sent by the users.
+This page allows the owner to manage and address the issues reported by the users.

 # Technologies Used
 1.HTML
 2.CSS